Forex Market: Indian rupee decline to all-time low against US dollar | DH Latest News, DH NEWS, Latest News, NEWS, Business , US dollar, Forex, indian rupees, Indian Rupee, Forex Foreign Exchang, Forex reserve, Forex Market, US Dollar Index, US dollars, Forex traders

+At the interbank foreign exchange, the Indian rupee opened at 85.10 and slid further to hit a fresh all-time low of 85.16 against the US dollar, registering a loss of 5 paise from its previous closing level.
+On Monday, the rupee settled 7 paise lower at 85.11 against the US dollar.

+Also Read: Junior World Pencak Silat Championship: India’s Nusrath Fatima Wins Silver

-Meanwhile, the dollar index, which gauges the US dollar’s strength against a basket of six currencies, was trading higher by 0.01 per cent at 108.03.
-Foreign Institutional Investors (FIIs) offloaded Rs 1,316.81 crore in the Indian capital markets on net basis on Wednesday.
+Meanwhile, the dollar index, which gauges the US dollar’s strength against a basket of six currencies, was trading higher by 0.10 per cent at 107.92.
+Foreign Institutional Investors (FIIs) were net sellers in the Indian capital markets on Monday, as they offloaded shares worth Rs 168.71 crore.

 Post Your Comments